-GCH and no plans to collect broodstock in this location, the sport fishery will open to the harvest of Chinook salmon within the boundaries of the Gunnuk Creek SHA between June 1-June 14.
-This area has been included in the marine waters closed to retention of Chinook salmon from April 1-June 14 as part of the regional actions to protect Southeast Alaska wildstock Chinook salmon.
+Sport fisheries: With the expected return of approximately 850 adult Chinook salmon to GCH and broodstock use only a backup option in this location, the sport fishery will open to the harvest of Chinook salmon within the boundaries of the Gunnuk Creek SHA between June 1-June 14.
+This area has been included in the marine waters closed to retention of Chinook salmon from April 1-June 14 as part of the regional actions to protect Southeast Alaska wild stock Chinook salmon.
 This action will allow sport fishing opportunity for these hatchery-produced Chinook salmon in a limited area during the expected timing of their return.
 The regional Chinook salmon regulations will apply in the Gunnuk Creek SHA between June 1 and June 14 and continue to apply once this area opens to the retention of Chinook salmon after June 14 through the remainder of the year.
 Returning chum salmon to Southeast Cove and Gunnuk Creek are not expected to attract additional sport fishing effort.
 The regional bag and possession limits for chum salmon will continue to apply in these areas.
 The department may use emergency order authority to address issues as they arise in-season.